\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computational Experiments

 \subsubsection{Smallest separating spheres.}

-Our analysis shows that the D\v{C}-method spends most of the time to compute smallest separating spheres.
+Our analysis shows that the D\v{C}-method spends most of the time computing smallest separating spheres.
 For this reason, we compare the straightforward implementation (function {\sc Separate}), with the heuristic improvement (function {\sc MoveToFront}).
 We generate the points in $[0,1)^2$ as described above.
-For both functions, we randomly pick $10000$ simplices from the \v{C}ech complex and test for each simplex whether or not there exists a sphere that separates the simplex from the rest of the points.
+For both functions, we randomly pick $10000$ edges from the \v{C}ech complex and another $10000$ edges from the Delaunay--\v{C}ech complex, and we test for each edge whether or not there exists a sphere that separates the edge from the rest of the points.
 Figure \ref{fig:time-sep} shows that the running time of both functions depends linearly on the number of points, which is to be expected.
 The best-fit linear functions suggest that the move-to-front heuristic is faster than the more naive extension of the miniball algorithm to finding smallest separating spheres.
 The difference is more pronounced for edges of the \v{C}ech complex (left panel) for which we expect more points inside the circumscribed spheres and an early contradiction to the existence of a separating sphere.
+In contrast, the difference in performance is negligible for edges sampled from the Delaunay--\v{C}ech complex, for which separating spheres exist by construction.

-In contrast, every edge of the Delaunay--\v{C}ech complex has a separating sphere by definition. \Skip{The time listed in Table \ref{tbl:separatingspheres} is the average execution time calculated over ten runs for each number of points.
+\Skip{The time listed in Table \ref{tbl:separatingspheres} is the average execution time calculated over ten runs for each number of points.
 Observe that the move-to-front heuristic is about ten to thirty percent faster in all cases. }